erickpaulus/text-line-segmentation/README.md

 The code in this repository was utilized for the publication mentioned below, but [following publication is still under-reviewed]().
-If you find this code useful please cite our paper:

 ```
 @article{paulus2023,
-title = "",
+title = "Text Line Extraction Strategy for Palm Leaf Manuscripts",
 author = "",
 journal = "",
 volume = "",